-Following theunexpected bankruptcy by Telltale Games, the future of the videogame series dedicated to The Walking Dead he was in doubt.
-Two weeks ago, Telltale had reassured fans, insisting that the last season, entitled The Walking Dead: The Final Season, he would have had a conclusion.
+Following theunexpected bankruptcy by Telltale Games, the future of the videogame series dedicated to The Walking Dead was in doubt.
+Two weeks ago, Telltale had reassured the fans, insisting that the last season, entitled The Walking Dead: The Final Season, he would have had a conclusion.
 The news was then corroborated by the announcement of the partnership with Skybound Games.
 It can now be said that the rescue operation was successfully concluded: Skybound has indeed announced yesterday that work on the Final Season I'm officially started again.